 Interestingly, when examining the Single Core CPU results, both the baseline and overclocked settings yielded virtually identical outcomes: 1942 pts and 1946 pts, respectively.
 This mere 0.21% improvement in the overclocked setting underscores the consistent performance of the memory kit in single-threaded tasks.

-However, a shift is seen when we delve into the Multi-Core results.
+However, a shift is seen when it comes with the Multi-Core results.
 The baseline setting reported a commendable score of 24,927 pts.
 Yet, when the memory was overclocked, there was a drop to 23,802 pts, amounting to a 4.51% reduction.
 Importantly, this decreased performance might not be attributed to the memory kit itself.
 Instead, indications lean towards potential CPU throttling, likely a result of the stock fan being employed in our setup.
 This serves as a reminder of the intertwined dynamics of system components and how a limiting factor in one can influence the performance of another.

 PCMark 10 Full